 although low in the sky in Aquarius for northern observors.
 In the northern hemisphere, the planet may be better seen at oppostions during autumn and winter months

 when it is higher in the sky.

-Varying from 603 (at its closest) to 770 million kilometres from the sun, the difference in brightness between opposition and conjunction varies less than
+Being 770 million kilometres from the sun, the difference in brightness between opposition and conjunction varies less than with Mars, from

-The planet crossed the equator into the northern hemisphere in 1996 where it remained until 2010 with the southern side of the ring system
+The planet crossed the equator into the northern hemisphere in 1996 where it will remain until 2010 with the southern side of the ring system

-facing Earth.
+facing the earth.
 Because of its distance, its brightness varies little between opposition and conjunction but is affected by the huge ring system.
 Seen edge on the

 rings contribute little or no light.

 Every 15 years the plane of Saturn's rings passes through the sun, illuminating first the north and then the south side.
 For a few days the

 rings are edge on to the sun.
 About the same time the Earth passes through the ring plane and, depending on the Earth's position, this may happen just once or 3 times.

 During 1995/96 there was a triple crossing and the next will be 2038/39.
 The next single crossings will be in 2009 and 2025.